MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Experimental results

 Inference on the hyper-parameters is performed thanks to the training dataset in both cases.
 Considering the different timestamps and the relative monotony of the progression curves, the settings \emph{Uncommon grid}/\emph{Common HP} has been used for \algo.
 The overall training lasted around 2 hours with the same hardware configuration as for simulations.
 To compute MSE and the $CI_{95}$ coverage, the data points of each individual in the testing set has been split into \emph{observed} and \emph{testing} timestamps.
 Since each individual has a different number of data points, the first 80\% of timestamps are taken as \emph{observed}, while the remaining 20\% are considered as \emph{testing} timestamps. {\algo}'s predictions are compared with the true values of $y_i$ at testing timestamps.
 As previously, both GP and \algo have been initialised with a constant 0 mean function.
-Initial values for hyper-parameters are also similar for all i, $\theta_0^{ini} = \theta_i^{ini} = (e^1, e^1)$ and $\sigma_i^{ini} = 0.4$.
+Initial values for hyper-parameters are also similar for all $i$, $\theta_0^{\operatorname{ini}} = \theta_i^{\operatorname{ini}} = (\exp(1), \exp(1))$ and $\sigma_i^{\operatorname{ini}} = 0.4$.
 Those values are the default in \algo and remain adequate in the context of these datasets.

 \paragraph{Results and interpretation}

 The overall performance and comparison are summarised in \Cref{tab:real_data}.